• Skip to primary navigation

 4. Freezer-friendly: We give you freezer meal instructions so that it will come out tasting like a fresh meal, just like we do in all our freezer meals.
 So double your batch and freeze one for later.

-5. Healthy: Serve alongside some whole grain pasta or brown rice and a salad or veggie, and you’ve got a well-rounded, nutritious meal.
+5. Wholesome: Serve alongside some whole grain butter noodles or brown rice and a salad or veggie, and you’ve got a well-rounded meal.

 P.S.
 If you like this easy casserole, you’ll love our 4-layer Chicken and Stuffing Casserole.